-The position of the screen pointer is controlled by

-either a MOUSE or a TRACKER-BALL, or by the cursor-control keys of the micro keyboard.
+The position of the screen pointer is controlled by either a mouse or a trackerball or by the cursor-control keys of the computer's keyboard.

-The Mouse and the Tracker-ball are effectively the same device, designed specifically to manage the screen pointer and to initiate action when it has reached a certain point.
+The mouse and the trackerball are effectively the same device, designed specifically to manage the screen pointer and to initiate action when it has reached a certain point.
 The mouse is a hand-held unit with a rolling ball mounted underneath.
 You track it across a flat surface and the micro senses the movements of the ball, moving the screen pointer accordingly.
-The tracker-ball is exactly the same mechanism on its back, so that the device itself stays still whilst the rolling ball is manipulated directly.
+The trackerball is the same mechanism on its back, so that the device itself stays still whilst the rolling ball is manipulated directly.
 This is particularly suitable for use in a fixed workstation which must withstand handling by many users, as in a library.
-Both mouse and tracker-ball have buttons with which to signal to the micro.
+Both mouse and trackerball have buttons with which to signal to the computer.
 The Domesday system uses two of them: [ACTION] and [CHANGE] and on three-button units they will usually be the left-hand and central buttons.
-With your system you may find supplied a pair of sticky labels with which you can mark the buttons of your mouse or tracker ball.
-In this guide we will refer only to the "mouse" but imply either mouse or tracker-ball.
+With your Domesday system, you may find supplied a pair of sticky labels with which you can mark the buttons of your mouse or trackerball.
+In this guide, we will refer only to the "mouse" but imply either mouse or trackerball.